Medically reviewed by Dr. Tom Biernacki, DPM

 Skin cancer can develop on feet — including on the soles, between toes, and under toenails.
 The bottom of the foot is one of the most likely places to develop acral lentiginous melanoma, a particularly aggressive melanoma type, because it’s frequently missed during skin checks.
 Apply sunscreen to the tops of your feet when wearing sandals, and check your feet and between your toes regularly for unusual moles, dark streaks, or lesions that are changing.

-Summer is also a great time to come in for a comprehensive foot evaluation.
+Summer is also a great time to come in for a thorough foot evaluation.
 Schedule with Balance Foot & Ankle Specialists and let us check your feet, nails, and skin as part of your summer health routine.

 Related Treatment Guides